 Singer, Ruth.
 2016.
 The Dynamics of Nominal Classification: Productive and Lexicalised Uses of Gender Agreement in Mawng.
 Berlin: De Gruyter Mouton

 The use of grammatical gender in the Australian language Mawng calls into question prevailing ideas about the functions of nominal classification systems.
 Mawng’s gender system has a strong semantic basis and plays an important role in the construction of meaning in discourse.
-Gender agreement in verbs is frequently lexicalized, creating idioms called lexicalised agreement verbs that are structurally similar to noun-verb idioms.
+Gender agreement in verbs is frequently lexicalised, creating idioms called lexicalised agreement verbs that are structurally similar to noun-verb idioms.
 This book will be of interest to anyone interested in nominal classification or cross-linguistic approaches to idioms.

-Harris, Amanda, Nick Thieberger and Linda Barwick (eds.), 2015.
+Harris, Amanda, Thieberger, Nick and Barwick, Linda (eds.), 2015.
 Research, Records and Responsibility: Ten Years of PARADISEC.
 Sydney: Sydney University Press.

 The Pacific and Regional Archive for Digital Sources in Endangered Cultures (PARADISEC) has been on the cutting edge of digital archiving, building a significant historical collection and community of practice engaged in the preservation and accessibility of research materials.

 Research, Records and Responsibility explores developments in collaborative archiving practice between archives and the communities they serve and represent, incorporating case studies of historical recordings, visual data and material culture.
 It brings together the work of Australian and international scholars commemorating ten years of PARADISEC, and reflects on the development of research and language archiving.

 Green, Jennifer, 2014.
 Drawn from the ground: sound, sign and inscription in Central Australian sand stories.
 Cambridge: Cambridge University Press.